soffes/blog/posts/2012-05-03-rubymotion-review.markdown

 ### Final Thoughts

 I am quite confident that if Laurent had stayed at Apple, we wouldn't have anything close to this today for two reasons.
 Apple is heavily invested in Objective-C. Objective-C is fantastic.
 Apple has been using it for years and years.
 It's not "broken" per se.
 Secondly, I think the main reason is this is a lot of new stuff.
 Apple is a giant company.
-Stuff like this would take a ton of effort navigating internal politics to pull off. *I'm glad he left and made it a reality.*
+Stuff like this would take a ton of effort navigating internal politics to pull off. ==I'm glad he left and made it a reality.==

-*I really like the build system, configuration, and writing Ruby.*
+==I really like the build system, configuration, and writing Ruby.==

 I plan on converting [Cheddar](http://cheddarapp.com) to RubyMotion in my free time.
-I doubt I'll ship a RubyMotion version anytime soon, but I'm not opposed to the idea. *Overall, RubyMotion is great.
-It means more people on the iOS platform, which is a good thing.*
+I doubt I'll ship a RubyMotion version anytime soon, but I'm not opposed to the idea. ==Overall, RubyMotion is great.
+It means more people on the iOS platform, which is a good thing.==